How to View Your Own Story on Snapchat

 Creating a Custom Story

 The final Stories feature worth covering is one of the newest additions.
-This past Spring, Snapchat added custom stories to your app, allowing you to create specific stories for events you want to share with a specific group or selection of people.
+Recently, Snapchat added custom stories to your app, allowing you to create promoted stories for events you want to share with a specific group or selection of people.
 Basically, you can use this to make sure only a certain group of people see your story.
 For example, if you’re at an event you only want to share with specific friends or colleagues, you can select certain contacts from your friend group and limit the rest of your connections from seeing that story.